radiant-rstats/docker/install/rsm-msba-linux.md

 <img src="figures/ohmyzsh-icons.png" width="400px">

-## Updating the RSM-JUPYTER-RS computing environment on Linux
+## Updating the RSM-MSBA-INTEL computing environment on Linux

 To update the container use the launch script and press 6 (+ Enter).
 To update the launch script itself, press 7 (+ Enter).